ssmolkin1/company-solidity/README.md

 # company-solidity

+## Upgrade to version 2.0.0
+`company-solidity` has now been updated to:
+- pull completion targets from `solidity-mode` syntax highlighting keyword lists, for greater maintainability; and
+- add more completion targets which are new or were missing from previous versions (on top of the `solidity-mode` keyword lists).

+Becuase of the first change above, `company-solidity` now requires `solidity-mode`.

 ## Overview
 This is a simple company-mode back-end for autocompletion for the Solidity programming langauge.
 It is intended to be used with [solidity-mode](https://github.com/ethereum/emacs-solidity).